lstamaria/lstamaria.github.io/_pages/cv.md

 ### On Coordination and Teach/Train
 - Facilitator, Asian Institute of Management, 2019
-	- Assisted reinforcement learning on Programming  and Mathematics to MSDS 2020 students
+	- Assisted reinforcement learning on Programming, Mathematics, and Data Mining & Wrangling to MSDS 2020 students

 ### On Public Speaking
 - FEU Institute of Technology, 2019